Home pageBellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Interesting journeys Ergonomics The rest Site map

 Enjoy it while you can

-Make the most of this countryside while you can.
-The next generation may be able to enjoy these walks or see these views if the developers have their way.
-And take pictures like I have, so that you can tell your children how attractive it was before it was spoilt.
+Take pictures like I have, so that you can tell your children and grandchildren how attractive it was before it was changed for ever.
 See my views on development .